I’m taking a little break from my seasonal reality and dreaming of Spring flowers and Summer picnics today.

 But wait, there’s more!
 I have to gush a little over of how much you’ll adore these!
 So adding a little altitude requires a little more support than your typical whipped cream so I came up with a slightly thicker version with its only negative point being that it’s made it impossible for me to ever consider going back to plain whipped cream.
-It’s a delightfully fluffy layer that’s somewhere between a basic whipped cream and cream cheese frosting so it’ll have you wanting to just grab a spoon and dive in.
+It’s a delightfully fluffy layer that’s somewhere between a basic whipped cream and vegan cream cheese frosting so it’ll have you wanting to just grab a spoon and dive in.

 For the cakes I used my absolute favorite white cake recipe that I can’t imaging being improved.
 In fact, it may be my favorite cake recipe period.
 It’s got it all, balanced sweetness, fluffy texture, and yet enough structure to support all these berries and cream.
 I already shared the recipe a while ago but for this version I adjusted the ratios so that it could be baked in a smaller batch.
 You use giant muffin pans to make these and then simply divide each muffin in half and stack four halves together per each cake.